ebi-pf-team/interproscan-docs/docs/FAQ.rst

 If a simple test of ``InterProScan``  fails please check your installed version of Java is suitable, see `installation requirements <InstallationRequirements.html>`__ for more details.
-The latest version runs with Java 11 and later.
+The latest version runs with Java 17 and later.

 How to analyse a huge amount of protein sequences (>30000)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Whereas ``InterProScan`` 5 could require the user to manually chunk their
 large input dataset, batching, unified parallelism, and scaling is automatically handled by
 ``InterProScan`` version 6.
+To improve performance for very large datasets, it is recommended
+to use a high-performance computing (HPC) environment and the ``bulk`` profile.

+See the `Improving Performance page <ImprovingPerformance.html>`__ for more information.

 Should I filter by e-value?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~